SOURCE: EMS WORLD MAGAZINE

 Just-in-Time Stock Control

-For every ambulance on the street there is a store somewhere containing equipment and possibly medications to fill up that vehicle when it returns from its run.
-The management of this store, whether it looks after one ambulance or 100, can be the cause of financial hemorrhage and litigation risk without tight logistics management.
+For every ambulance on the street there is a supply room, or store, somewhere containing equipment and possibly medications to fill up that vehicle when it returns from its run.
+The management of this store, whether it looks after one ambulance or 100, can be the cause of financial hemorrhage and litigation risk without tight logistics and operations management.

 While preparation and planning is always encouraged, when it comes to expensive medical equipment and supplies, stock on the shelf represents hard cash.
-If such equipment and supplies spend their entire shelf lives on the shelf, then you might as well throw your dollars away.
+If such equipment and supplies spend their entire shelf lives on the shelf, then you might as well throw money away.

 The key to good stock control is the creation of a system and processes that ensure efficiency and accountability are maintained at all times.
-After payroll, medical stock and equipment is one of the largest expenses an organization has to deal with, so constant attention is required.
+After payroll, medical stock and equipment is the largest expenses an organization has to deal with, so constant attention is a must.

 Where to Begin